awsdocs/amazon-eks-user-guide/doc_source/specify-service-account-role.md

    eks.amazonaws.com/sts-regional-endpoints=true
    ```

 1. Delete and re\-create any existing pods that are associated with the service account to apply the credential environment variables\.
 The mutating web hook does not apply them to pods that are already running\.
-The following command deletes the existing the `aws-node` DaemonSet pods and deploys them with the service account annotation\.
-You can modify the namespace, deployment type, and label to update your specific pods\.
+For example, if you added the annotation to the service account used for the Amazon VPC CNI DaemonSet in a previous step, the following command deletes the existing `aws-node` DaemonSet pods and deploys them with the service account annotation\.
+You can replace *pods*, *kube\-system*, and *\-l k8s\-app=aws\-node* with the information for the pods that you set your annotation for\.

    ```
    kubectl delete pods -n kube-system -l k8s-app=aws-node